arianamesquita/frontend-ifinclusivo/README.md

 ## Development server

+Run initially `npm install` to install or dependencies;
-Run `ng serve` for a dev server.
+(Rodar inicialmente `npm install` para instalar as dependências) Run `ng serve` or `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+(Rodar a aplicação utilizando `ng serve` ou `npm run start` caso tenha o note no servidor.)

 ## Code scaffolding